-This document is intended to be used with the SNIA EmeraldTM Power Efficiency Measurement Specification (referred to within this document as simply the "Measurement Specification"), developed as part of the SNIA EmeraldTM Program.
+This document is intended to be used as an informative guide with the SNIA EmeraldTM Power Efficiency Measurement Specification V2.0.2 (referred to within this document as simply the Measurement Specification), developed as part of the SNIA EmeraldTM Program.
 The SNIA EmeraldTM Program was set up to provide a consistent and credible way for storage system vendors to demonstrate product power efficiency.
 In order to facilitate this, the SNIA Green Storage Initiative (GSI) and Green Technical Working Group (TWG) has developed a simple and standard method to measure storage system power efficiency along with a mechanism via the SNIA EmeraldTM Program to store results accessible for information and comparison.
-This method is not intended to demonstrate the true power efficiency of a storage system at a customer site, but instead provide a general understanding of expected power efficiency while in use.
+This method is not intended to demonstrate the true power efficiency of a storage system at a customer site, but instead provide a general and comparable understanding of expected power efficiency.